lklint/mastering-github-copilot/Lessons/03-Prompt Engineering.md

 - `how is the snake controlled?`
 - `#file:gameReducer.js #file:gameInit.js how are these files related`

-Below are some suggested exercises to practice you prompt engineering.
+Below are some suggested exercises to practice your prompt engineering.
 You may have already done some of the features in the previous lesson.
 Copilot is a non-deterministic tool, meaning you get a different answer for the same question asked multiple times, hence we don't always know what happens 🤓

 1. **Draft a clear, self-contained prompt**